s0enke/ruempler.eu/source/_posts/advantages-aws-multi-account-architecture.md

 When we begin doing some things in AWS, we usually start with a single AWS account and create our AWS resources in it.
 And things can become a mess very fast.
 This article should give you an overview why you should switch to a using multi-account architecture very soon for workloads on AWS.

-## Hard-Limits per Account
+## Hard limits per AWS Account

-AWS has many Hard-Limits per Account.
+AWS has many "hard limits" per AWS Account, which means that - in contrast to soft limits - they cannot be increased.
 Having multiple AWS Accounts reduces the probability of hitting one of them.
 There are a few things annoying then having a failing deployment because you hit e.g. the maximum number of EC2 instances per account while rotating autoscaling-groups.

 ## "Blast radius" reduction